Copula Conformal Prediction for Multi-step Time Series Forecasting: Experiments

 \textbf{COVID-19.} We replicate the experiment setting of \cite{Schaar2021conformaltime} and predict new daily cases of COVID-19 in regions of the UK.
 The models take 100 days of data as input and forecast 50 days into the future.
 We used 200 time series for training, 100 for calibration, and 80 for testing.

 \textbf{Vehicle trajectory prediction.} The Argoverse autonomous vehicle motion forecasting dataset \citep{argoverse} is a widely used vehicle trajectory prediction benchmark.
 The task is to predict 3 second trajectories based on all vehicle motion in the past 2 seconds sampled at 10Hz.
-Because trajectory prediction is a challenging task, we utilize a state-of-the-art prediction algorithm LaneGCN \citep{liang2020learning} as the underlying model for both CF-RNN and Copula-RNN \edit{(details in Appendix C.1)}.
+Because trajectory prediction is a challenging task, we utilize a state-of-the-art prediction algorithm LaneGCN \citep{liang2020learning} as the underlying model for both CF-RNN and Copula-RNN (details in Appendix C.1).
 Flexibility of underlying forecasting model is an advantage of post-hoc UQ methods such as conformal prediction.
 For model-dependent baselines MC-dropout and BJRNN, we have to train an RNN forecasting model from scratch for each method, which induces additional computational cost.

-Results in Table \ref{tab:baselines_new} show that, as in synthetic datasets, CopulaCPTS is both more calibrated and efficient compared to baseline models for real-world datasets.
+CopulaCPTS is both more calibrated and efficient compared to baseline models for real-world datasets (Table \ref{tab:baselines_new}).
 The Covid-19 dataset demonstrates a potential failure case for our model when calibration data are scarce.
 Because there are only 100 calibration data, CDF and copula estimations are more stochastic depending on the dataset split, resulting in 1 case of invalidity among 3 experiment trials.
 Even so, CopulaCPTS shows strong performance on average by remaining valid and reducing the confidence width by $33\%$.
 For the trajectory prediction task, learning the copula results in a $40\%$ sharper confidence region while still remaining valid for the $90\%$ confidence interval.
 We visualize two samples from each dataset in Figure 3.
 The importance of efficiency in these scenarios is clear - the confidence regions need to be narrow enough for them to be useful for decision making.
-Given the same underlying prediction model, we can see that CopulaCPTS produces a much sharper region while still remaining valid.
+Given the same underlying prediction model, we can see that CopulaCPTS produces a much more efficient region while still remaining valid.